 Pouring the Maximum Layer Thickness of Epoxy Resin

-When repairing wood with epoxy resin or especially when producing molds from this versatile material, you should not overlook the fact that the different product variants of resin on the market each have specific properties.
-Last but not least, these also have an effect on the quantity and layer thickness of a certain epoxy resin that can be cast in one operation.
+When repairing wood with epoxy resin or especially when producing molds from this versatile material, you should keep in mind that the different product variants of resin on the market each have specific properties.
+Additionally, these will have an effect on the quantity and layer thickness of a certain epoxy resin that can be cast in one operation.

 Temperature Resistance and Surface Hardness

 Once the processed epoxy resin has finally cured after the respective period of time, there may well be striking differences in surface hardness: While some products are soft enough that a fingernail can leave small scratches in their cured surface, other products are impermeable and almost scratch-resistant even at higher temperatures.